Pregnant women could be putting their babies’ lives in danger by buying or renting home equipment to monitor their heartbeats.

 As part of Baby Loss Awareness Week, midwives at Hull Women and Children’s Hospital are appealing to women to steer clear of hand-held Dopplers sold by private firms to check babies’ heartbeats.

-Wendy McKenzie, sister of the Antenatal Day Unit and the Antenatal Clinic at Hull and East Yorkshire Hospitals NHS Trust, said using a Doppler at home can stop women seeking urgent medical attention when their baby may be in distress.
+Wendy McKenzie, sister of the Antenatal Day Unit and the Antenatal Clinic at Hull University Teaching Hospitals NHS Trust, said using a Doppler at home can stop women seeking urgent medical attention when their baby may be in distress.

 She said: “Midwives and doctors have regular updates on training to listen to foetal heart rates so this is not something anyone can do.